Autofluorescence

 (Go back one page to generalized compensation, or back to the introduction)

 Autofluorescence throws a small kink into compensation (as it does into many things), but, as it turns out, does not change the ability to deconvolute spillovers.
 Cellular autofluorescence is present in all channels to varying extents, and provides a background (that varies from cell to cell).
-There are three ways to deal with autofluorescence.
+There are two ways to deal with autofluorescence.

 One way is to devote a single channel to measure autofluorescence.
 Because the autofluorescence spectrum of cells is generally very similar, we can just treat autofluorescence as one more type of fluorescent molecule.
-Now, by compensation, we can actually correct for the contribution of autofluorescence to all channels.
+Now, by compensation, we can actually correct for the contribution of autofluorescence to all channels except one.
 This process can significantly enhance sensitivity for detection of low-density antigens.
 Autofluorescence compensation is more fully described in published references (see Roederer & Murphy, "Cell-by-cell autofluorescence correction for low signal-to-noise systems: application to EGF endocytosis by 3T3 fibroblasts," 1986, Cytometry 7:558; and Albert, Parks, & Herzenberg, "A single laser method for subtraction of cell autofluorescence in flow cytometry," 1987, Cytometry 8:114).

 Simple compensation in the presence of autofluorescence, therefore, works just fine: the resulting values are independent of the presence of other reagents, and are proportional to the amounts of the fluorescent molecules present.
 That's all we really need for flow cytometry.